Tua Tagovailoa hosts star-studded charity luau at Seminole Hard Rock, raises funds for Tua Foundation - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 HOLLYWOOD, FLA.
-(WSVN) - Miami Dolphins quarterback Tua Tagovailoa brought a taste of Hawaii to South Florida with this third annual Luau with Tua event held at the Seminole Hard Rock Hotel & Casino on Thursday night.
+(WSVN) - Miami Dolphins quarterback Tua Tagovailoa brought a taste of Hawaii to South Florida with this third annual Luau with Tua event held at the Seminole Hard Rock Hotel & Casino.

 Attendees experienced a traditional Hawaiian performance and a chance to bid on exclusive sports memorabilia during a silent auction, which contributed to the charitable efforts of the night.